The Beginning, 1950-1959

 In 2014, several new services were introduced for members.
 Smart Home services now give consumers a wide variety of home automation services.
 Business IT services provides business members with high quality, professional business communication IT support locally.

 On September 18, 2014 a special news conference event was held at cooperative headquarters in Bemidji to announce the next Broadband initiative the cooperative is embarking on.
-It’s The GigaZone and it will be one of the largest all-fiber optic Gigabit networks in the United States once the project completed.
-The GigaZone will offer unprecedented Internet speeds up to 1 Gigabit per second both uploads and downloads.
+The GigaZone is now one of the largest all-fiber optic Gigabit networks in the United States and work continues each year to extend it out to more locations in the region.
+The GigaZone offers unprecedented Internet speeds up to 1 Gigabit per second both uploads and downloads.
 Those who subscribe to GigaZone Internet can also add lower cost local phone service, unlimited local long distance, and PBTV Fusion service with free HD.
-Construction upgrades started in 2014 and will continue until all members have access to the additional GigaZone service options.
+Construction upgrades started in 2014 and will continue into the foreseeable future.
 The GigaZone is the next chapter in a long history of providing our members the latest in technology first.